-According to a 2006 estimate by the FAO, globally, animal agriculture is responsible for 18% of anthropogenic GHGs.54 Therefore, this sector offers a key opportunity for the immediate mitigation of anthropogenic climate impacts worldwide,55 including in India,56 which is the fifth largest GHG emitter in the world.57
+According to a 2006 estimate by the FAO, globally, animal agriculture is responsible for 18% of anthropogenic GHGs.
+Therefore, this sector offers a key opportunity for the immediate mitigation of anthropogenic climate impacts worldwide, including in India, which is the fifth largest GHG emitter in the world.

-Almost every part of the animal production chain pollutes the air or contributes to climate change.58 The sector emits significant amounts of three of the most important GHGs: carbon dioxide (CO_2), methane (CH_4), and nitrous oxide (N_2O).59 In fact, globally the farm animal sector accounts for:
+Almost every part of the animal production chain pollutes the air or contributes to climate change.
+The sector emits significant amounts of three of the most important GHGs: carbon dioxide ( $CO_2$ ), methane ( $CH_4$ ), and nitrous oxide ( $N_2O$ ).
+In fact, globally the farm animal sector accounts for:

-- 9% of human-induced CO2 emissions60 - 35-40% of human-induced CH4 emissions,61 which has 25 times the global warming potential (GWP), or power,62 of CO2 over 100 years,63 and - 65% of human-induced N_20 emissions,64 which has about 300 times the GWP of CO_2 .65
+- 9% of human-induced CO2 emissions - 35-40% of human-induced CH4 emissions, which has 25 times the global warming potential (GWP), or power, of CO2 over 100 years, and - 65% of human-induced $N_20$ emissions, which has about 300 times the GWP of $CO_2$ .

-CO_2 : Carbon dioxide emissions from this sector are produced through nitrogen fertilizer production for feed, onfarm fossil fuel use, deforestation to make way for grazing and animal feed production, and pasture desertification,66 which can result from overgrazing by farm animals.67 An estimated 41 million tonnes of CO2 are emitted from fertilizer production for feed crops each year.68 Given the amounts of course grains and corn that are used to feed farm animals in India,^{69,70} it is likely that significant CO2 emissions result from raising animals for food.
+$CO_2$ : Carbon dioxide emissions from this sector are produced through nitrogen fertilizer production for feed, onfarm fossil fuel use, deforestation to make way for grazing and animal feed production, and pasture desertification, which can result from overgrazing by farm animals.
+An estimated 41 million tonnes of CO2 are emitted from fertilizer production for feed crops each year.
+Given the amounts of course grains and corn that are used to feed farm animals in India, it is likely that significant CO2 emissions result from raising animals for food.

-CH4: Enteric fermentation and manure management are the key causes of animal agriculture's methane emissions.71 Enteric fermentation is a microbial fermentation that takes place in the digestive systems of ruminant animals, such as cattle, sheep, and buffalo.72 Enteric fermentation is responsible for 49% of India's methane emissions, 63% of its agricultural emissions, and 12% of total emissions.73 Buffalo account for nearly two-thirds of methane emissions from enteric fermentation) from crossbred dairy cows are greater than emissions from indigenous cattle, and buffalo have the largest emission coefficients relative to all dairy cattle.75 The population of crossbred, dairy-producing cattle in India increased between 2000 and 2005,76 as there is a growing preference for high yield animals.77 There was also a 9% increase in the buffalo population from 1997-2003.78
+CH4: Enteric fermentation and manure management are the key causes of animal agriculture's methane emissions.
+Enteric fermentation is a microbial fermentation that takes place in the digestive systems of ruminant animals, such as cattle, sheep, and buffalo.
+Enteric fermentation is responsible for 49% of India's methane emissions, 63% of its agricultural emissions, and 12% of total emissions.
+Buffalo account for nearly two-thirds of methane emissions from enteric fermentation) from crossbred dairy cows are greater than emissions from indigenous cattle, and buffalo have the largest emission coefficients relative to all dairy cattle.
+The population of crossbred, dairy-producing cattle in India increased between 2000 and 2005, as there is a growing preference for high yield animals.
+There was also a 9% increase in the buffalo population from 1997-2003.

-Manure is responsible for the remaining portion of global methane emissions from farm animals79 and accounts for approximately 5% of animal agriculture's GHG emissions.80
+Manure is responsible for the remaining portion of global methane emissions from farm animals and accounts for approximately 5% of animal agriculture's GHG emissions.

-N_2O : The farm animal sector also is responsible for the majority of the world's human-induced nitrous oxide emissions.81 Nitrous oxide emissions from animal agriculture originate primarily from manure, but also from fertilizer for feed crops,82 and contribute approximately 31% of animal agriculture's GHG emissions.83 inhabitants.
-As "the single largest anthropogenic user of land"84 and responsible for an estimated 18% of humaninduced GHG emissions,85 the farm animal production sector must be held accountable for its many deleterious impacts, and society must achieve changes in animal agricultural practices worldwide.
+$N_2O$ : The farm animal sector also is responsible for the majority of the world's human-induced nitrous oxide emissions.
+Nitrous oxide emissions from animal agriculture originate primarily from manure, but also from fertilizer for feed crops, and contribute approximately 31% of animal agriculture's GHG emissions.